Padang Besar, Malaysia: Border Crossing

-The Padang Besar railway station has Malaysia's only co-located or juxtaposed customs, immigration and quarantine facility for both Malaysia and Thailand and rail passengers are processed for exiting Malaysia and entering Thailand (or vice versa if traveling the other direction) in the station.
+The Padang Besar railway station has Malaysia's only co-located or juxtaposed customs, immigration and quarantine facility for both Malaysia and Thailand and rail passengers are processed for exiting Malaysia and entering Thailand (or vice versa if travelling the other direction) in the station.
 The Padang Besar station in Thailand only serves as a domestic station.

 The nearest airports are both located on the opposite sides of the Thailand-Malaysia border: